Cronan Ranch Regional Park - December 2020

-On Saturday, December 12, five of us met in Roseville and then passed through Auburn, taking Hwy.
-49 south for 12 miles to Cronan Ranch Regional Park, near Pilot Hill.
+On Saturday, December 12, five of us met in Roseville.
+We carpooled uphill on Hwy.
+80, passing through Auburn, taking Hwy.
+49 south for 12 miles to Cronan Ranch Regional Park, not far from Pilot Hill.
 Cronan Ranch is managed by the American River Conservancy.

 |myself, Karen, Dominic, Linda and Rich|

-Out on the walk we had ever-changing light conditions, in attractive Sierra Nevada foothills landscape & vegetation.
+Out on the walk we had ever-changing light conditions, in Sierra Nevada foothills landscape & vegetation.

 note - you can enlarge any part of a picture by left-clicking in and then out again.